Updated: Sep 26

 Moreover, when women are the objectified persons from nonromantic male interaction partners, they show decreased career aspiration goals, cognitive performance, and relationship agency.
 Whereas women are more likely to report experiences of sexual pressure and coercion and lower relationship satisfaction when objectified by their romantic partners

 On the other hand, men who believed that their partners valued their physical qualities and not their non-physical ones showed lower levels of relationship satisfaction.

-But the consequences are also found on people who objectify.
+The consequences are also found on people who objectify.
 For example, men who depicted slender women in swimsuits or lingerie reported heightened levels of hostility and anxiety.
-Objectifying men also show more gender-harassing behaviors when chatting online and have a greater tendency to engage in sexual coercion.
-Whereas in relationships objectifiers might also feel less satisfied with their partner.
+Objectifying men also show more gender-harassing behaviours when chatting online and have a greater tendency to engage in sexual coercion.
+Whereas, in relationships, objectifiers might also feel less satisfied with their partner.

 A study by Mahar et al. 2020 examined whether relationship duration moderated the association between partner–objectification and relationship quality.

 According to the results, objectifying one's partner was negatively linked to one's own relationship commitment in relationships of shorter durations, but not when relationship durations were longer.
 It was also shown that women who objectified their partners more, had lower levels of relationship satisfaction.
 Whereas, men who objectified their partners more, had lower levels of relationship commitment and relationship satisfaction.
 They also perceived higher quality alternatives to the relationship.